StevenMayher/431-2021/classes/class13/README.md

 ## Today's Agenda

 1. Announcements, including ...
+    - A change in late Lab policy, effective with Lab 4
     - Discussion of Early Project A Proposals
     - Quiz 1 results and feedback
 2. The [States, Counties and Population Example](https://rpubs.com/TELOVE/states-counties-431-example)